jack-sherman01/FLA/README.md

 ## Open Questions
 - How to create a scale of contact-rich tasks environments?
+LIBERO can provide a procedural generation pipeline that could in principle generate an infinite number of manipulation tasks.
 - *Add more questions as they arise*

 ## Citation